 In U.S. hardiness zone 7, winter temperatures can dip from 0 to 10 degrees F. (-17 to -12 C.).
-For gardeners in this zone, this means more opportunity to add plants with year round interest in the landscape.
+For gardeners in this zone, this means more opportunity to add plants with year round interest into the landscape.
 Sometimes called “Four Season” plants, they are just that: plants that look nice in spring, summer, fall and even winter.
 While very few plants are in bloom year round, four season plants can add interest to the landscape in other ways besides flowering.
 Continue reading to learn more about year round plants for zone 7.

 Year Round Plants for Zone 7 Climates

 Conifersare the most common year round plants in just about every zone.
 Their needles retain their color even during winter in extremely cold climates.
-On chilly, winter days pines, spruces, junipers, firs, and gold mops (false cypress) can stand out against the gray skies and stick out of snowy beds, reminding us there is still life under the blanket of winter.
+On chilly, winter days pines, spruces, junipers, firs, and golden mops (false cypress) can stand out against the gray skies and stick out of snowy beds, reminding us there is still life under the blanket of winter.

 Besides conifers, many other plants have evergreen foliage in zone 7.
 Some common shrubs with evergreen foliage in zone 7 are: